debbie-israel/Terraform/README.md

 # Terraform
-Use Terraform to provision infrastructure on AWS
+Use Terraform to provision infrastructure on AWS<br>
 <img src="src/assets/img/terraform.png" width="30%"/>

 ## What is Terraform?